 Offering quality representation and legal advice across criminal and traffic charges, regulatory matters and restraining orders.

-A Misconduct Restraining Order will be granted to an applicant when that person can satisfy the Court that another person with whom they are not in a domestic or family relationship (for example a friend, work colleague or associate) has engaged in behaviours which are intimidating or offensive, are likely to lead to, a breach of the peace or have resulted in damage to property owned, or in the possession of, the applicant.
+A violence Restraining Order will be granted to an applicant when that person can satisfy the Court that another person with whom they are not in a domestic or family relationship (for example a friend, work colleague or associate) has committed or is likely to commit an act of violence or abuse against them or their personal property.

-Should you be a person who is seeking the protection of a Misconduct Restraining Order our team of experienced lawyers can assist you in completing and filing your application.
+Should you be a person who is seeking the protection of a Violence Restraining Order our team of experienced lawyers can help you in completing your application and/or Affidavit and can represent you at the Interim Hearing.

-Once an application has been filed, or handed into, the Court Registry the Court will then set a date for a Mention Hearing.
-Unlike a Violence Restraining Order or a Family Violence Restraining Order a Hearing will not take place straight away and will not be heard in the absence of the respondent.
+Once an application has been filed, or handed into, the Court Registry the Court will then set a date for an Interim Violence Restraining Order Hearing.
+Usually this will occur on the same date that the application is submitted by the applicant.

 Once the Order is served on the respondent, the respondent will have a period of twenty-one (21) days to object to that order.

-If the respondent does not object, to the Misconduct Restraining Order the order will become a Final Order and will be in place for a period of 1 year if the respondent is an adult and 6 months if the respondent is a person under the age of 18 years old.
+If the respondent doesn’t object, the order will become a Final Order and will be in place for a period of 2 years.

-Section 35 of the Restraining Orders Act 1997 (WA) sets out that the Court must take into account the following factors when deciding whether, or not, to grant a person a Misconduct Restraining Order.
+Section 12 of the Restraining Orders Act 1997 (WA) sets out that the Court must take into account the following factors when deciding whether, or not, to grant a person a Violence Restraining Order.
 These factors include, but are not limited to, the following types of considerations:

-- The need to ensure that the applicant is protected from intimidatory or offensive behaviour; and
+- The need to ensure that the person seeking to be protected is protected from personal violence;

-- The accommodation needs of both the applicant and the respondent; and
+- The accommodation needs of the respondent and the person seeking to be protected;

-- Hardship that may be caused to the respondent if the order is made by the Court; and
+- Hardship that may be caused to the respondent if the order is made;

 We have offices in Perth, Joondalup, Mandurah, Bunbury, and Albany, but have experience representing and advising clients throughout regional and remote areas in WA.
 Our criminal defence lawyers can travel to any court in WA, and are willing to assist you no matter where in WA you may be.